terminalforlife/PerlProjects/source/ubuchk/README.md

 The future of UbuChk looks bright, with development ongoing, and plenty of room for further expansion.

-Included, is the latest `libtfl-perl` package, a dependency module (`TFL`) used by UbuChk and most of the other Perl projects you'll find in this repository.
-To install any remaining dependencies, execute `sudo apt-get install -f`.
-Omit `sudo` if this doesn't apply to you.

 UbuChk has been developed for and used in Ubuntu 16.04 LTS and Ubuntu 18.04 LTS.
 Distributions based on regular Ubuntu (that one with GNOME 3), such as Linux Mint, Linux Lite, Peppermint OS, and Zorin OS, all should all be capable of running UbuChk, although some features may not work as intended.

 The _ubuchk(8)_ manual page offers plenty of further reading, including definitions for each of the 30+ user configuration keys.